Applications

 - Primary – Designate the main hostname for a site when there might be multiple hostnames configured.
 It can serve as the canonical URL for a site or be used for specific internal routing logic.
 Select if you want this hostname to be the live, public-facing URL where your final, published content and application are accessible to all end-users.

-- Preview – Configured for content previewing, and used by CMS editors to view unpublished content, drafts, or content in specific contexts before it's published live.
-It often involves special routing and security mechanisms (like preview tokens).
+- Preview – Configured for content previewing, and used by CMS editors to view unpublished content, drafts, or content in specific contexts before it is published live.
+It requires special routing and security mechanisms, such as preview tokens.
 Select if you want this hostname to be a staging or development URL used for reviewing content and application changes before they go live on your primary.

 - Media – Dedicated to serving media files (images, videos, documents).
 It might have specific configurations for caching, CDN integration, or optimized delivery of digital assets.